diethard2/b4udignl/README.md

 Release notes
 -------------
+**version 2.3.0** 24/04/2022
+* Klic message with multi lines were provided where only the first line was loaded and displayed.
+Now all lines delivered are loaded.
+* The KLIC message in the IMKL V2.0.0 format could not be loaded.
+* No documents were shown, in this first version many documents delived are not loaded correctly yet and can not be started from the KLIC viewer.
+More time was needed to repair this.

 **version 2.2.0** 04/03/2020
 * Solved problem of not loading klic message V2.2 [issue 12](https://github.com/diethard2/b4udignl/issues/12)
 * Loading a second klic message gave problems, so until solved allow only to open one message.